 What is Amer Fort?

 Amer Fort is the most popular tourist attraction in Jaipur.
-It is a palace and former capital of the Jaipur kingdom.
+It is a palace and the former capital of the Jaipur kingdom.
 It was replaced by Jaipur as a capital in 1727 AD by Maharajah Sawai Jai Singh II.
 Amer Fort is a UNESCO World Heritage Site and clustered under “Hill Forts of Rajasthan”.

 Amer Fort Location and Distance?